 The following rules of order and procedure shall govern the deliberations and the meetings of the Common Council and of committees thereof:

 Rule 1.
 Following a regular City election, for the purpose of orientation, the Common Council shall meet on the third Tuesday of April.
-Regular meetings of the Common Council shall be held on the first and third Tuesdays of each calendar month, at the hour of 7:00 p.m., except that if a regular meeting of the Common Council falls on a scheduled election day, the meeting will be held the preceding Monday.
-Any regular meeting falling on a legal holiday shall be held on the next following secular day, at the same hour and place.
+Regular meetings of the Common Council shall be held on the first and third Tuesdays of each calendar month, at the hour of 7:00 p.m., except that if a regular meeting of the Common Council falls on a scheduled election day, legal holiday or during a major community event, such meeting may be held on the preceding or following day, at the same hour and place.
 All meetings of the Common Council shall be held at the Municipal Building, including special and adjourned meetings.

 Rule 2.
 Special meetings may be called by the Mayor upon written notice of the time and purpose thereof to each member of the Common Council; provided, however, that there is compliance with the Wisconsin Open Meeting Law.
 Any special meeting attended by a quorum of the Alderpersons shall be a regular meeting for the transaction of business noticed for that meeting.